pavelmedina/GettingCleaningData/CodeBook.md

 ### Loading data

-In only one code block i load all tables needed for analysis.
-Notice that in many cases i establish the column class directly from `read.table` function.
+In only one code block I load all tables needed for analysis.
+Notice that in many cases I establish the column class directly from `read.table` function.
 This practice help me to avoid future class transformation.

 ```r
 train <- read.table(file = "train/X_train.txt", header = F)